How to Start an LLC in Montana (Step-by-Step) 2024 Guide

 That’s why we recommend that all LLCs have an Operating Agreement – including Single-Member LLCs.

 Furthermore, an Operating Agreement is an “internal document“.
-Meaning, you don’t need to file it with any government agency (like the Montana Secretary of State or the IRS (Internal Revenue Service).
+Meaning, you don’t need to file it with any government agency (like the Secretary of State or the IRS (Internal Revenue Service).
 Just keep a copy with your business records.

 You can download a free template below.